Robber language generator

 Starting from the consonants

 The simplest approach to the problem I can think of is to loop through a variable with all the consonants and in each iteration replace the current consonant in the sentence with the consonant + "o" + the same consonant again.
-Like this:
+We'll use "Min mening" (Swedish for "My sentence") as our test input.
+Note that "y" isn't in the consonants list because in Swedish it's a vowel:

 Example 1const consonants = "bcdfghjklmnpqrstvwxz"